 Notice that for $m=1$, if $k\geq 2$, then $n= \scriptstyle{\left( \right) } \leq \scriptstyle{\left( \right) }$.
-Thus if $\Omega$ is $1$-nondegenerate, the above Lemma states that the differentials of Hamiltonian functions of locally Hamiltonian $(k-1)$-multivector fields span locally the cotangent bundle of $M$ and that, on its turn, the family of these $(k-1)$-Hamiltonian multivector fields span locally the $(k-1)$-multitangent bundle of $M$.
+Thus if $\Omega$ is $1$-nondegenerate, the above Lemma states that the differentials of Hamiltonian functions of locally Hamiltonian $(k-1)$-vector fields span locally the cotangent bundle of $M$ and that, in its turn, the family of these $(k-1)$-Hamiltonian multivector fields span locally the $(k-1)$-multitangent bundle of $M$.
 However the previous Lemma says nothing about the Hamiltonian vector fields.
-We will analize this question in the following Section.
+We analize this question in the following Section.

-It is immediate to prove that, as for locally Hamiltonian vector fields in symplectic manifolds, we have the following characterization: